 Protecting & Restoring Long Island's Peconic Bays

-Help reduce pollution in our bays by installing rain barrels and planting natives in your yard!
+Help reduce pollution in our bays by installing rain barrels, reducing fertilizer use, and planting natives in your yard.

-Planting a native plant or rain garden or installing rain barrels can mitigate stormwater runoff into our bays, thereby helping to reduce nutrient pollution, improve water quality, and restore our natural resources.
+Planting a native plant or rain garden or installing rain barrels can mitigate stormwater runoff into our bays.
+Reducing your fertilizer use can also reduce the amount of nitrogen entering our bays and groundwater.
+Thereby helping to reduce nutrient pollution, improve water quality, and restore our natural resources.

 Stormwater filtered through the soil, sand and gravel within rain or native plant gardens is dramatically cleaner when it enters our groundwater, nearby bodies of water and storm drains.
 Rain barrels offer an opportunity to catch rainwater from roof runoff for reuse in gardens rather than letting the water flow over paved surfaces and into storm drains, nearby bodies of water and groundwater.

 If you live within the Peconic Watershed, homeowners can earn up to $500 to offset the expense of installing green infrastructure on their properties including rain barrels, rain gardens, and native plant gardens.
 Learn more on the Homeowner Rewards Program Page.

 If you do not live within the Peconic Watershed, we hope you will still install rain barrels and a native plant or rain garden on your property.

 The Interactive Yard Tool can help you visualize your Peconic-friendly yard and launch your planning process!

 We hosted a Native Plant Virtual Workshop with the Long Island Native Plant Initiative and Group for the East End.
 Check out the workshop recording to learn the ins and outs of native plant gardening.

 Feel inspired after watching the workshop?
 Here is a great list of resources to help you get started: Long Island Native Plant Initiative (LINPI) Native Plant Resources